 - Social media shares, PPC campaigns, including Facebook Ads, Promoted Pins, and YouTube Ads

 - Weekly or monthly email newsletters to subscribers featuring your top content

 - Using other distribution and publishing sites, like Medium and LinkedIn posts.

 - Use SEMrush Brand Monitoring tool to discover media outlets and blogs that are already writing about your brand.
 Check whether they mention your competitors - it might increase a chance they will want to write about you.

-There are different tools available that can make the distribution process more simple.
-Tools like Buffer or Agorapulse, for example, allow you to schedule social content on multiple networks ahead of time.
+There are different content marketing tools available that can make the process of both measuring content marketing and distribution process more simple.
+In the case of the latter, tools like Buffer or Agorapulse, for example, allow you to schedule social content on multiple networks ahead of time.
 These tools also make it easy to monitor social mentions and engagement on your posts, so you can evaluate their performance.